For the Receiving Parent/PWC

 CMS promotes the opportunity for parents to make their own financial arrangements for their children, but sadly, not all Parents with Care, or Receiving Parents have the ability to make such an arrangements.
 Where ex partners seek to evade their responsibility, receiving parents have to rely on the Statutory Scheme to secure that financial support.

 In cases where ex partners are non compliant, securing an appropriate maintenance award can be a battle itself, with added challenges if the NRP simply fails to pay and enforcement action is necessary.

 The following are some basic principles that a Receiving Parent should consider when dealing with the Agency.

-- Always keep a record of communication with CSA/CMS, , in particular secure details of the case officer and ask that the content of any conversation is recorded in their Freetext log.
+- Always keep a record of telephone calls with CMS, , in particular secure details of the case officer and ask that the content of any conversation is recorded in their Freetext log.

-- If you write to them, be sure to send letters recorded delivery and keep copies of the letter together with the postage receipt.
+- If you write to CMS, be sure to send letters recorded delivery and keep copies of the letter together with the postage receipt.

 - Do not allow too much time to pass in between contacts.
 Aim to be calling them every 2-3 weeks for a progress report.

 - If you are not receiving sufficient responses, escalate your query through the complaints process.
 Involving your MP in any complaint is always beneficial.

 - Before applying to CMS you must speak to CMOptions (0800 953 0191).
 During this call, your options for child maintenance arrangements will be discussed, with a great emphasis on the benefits of making a Family Based Arrangement with your ex partner.

 - If you wish to proceed with an application to CMS, you will be given a reference number to verify that the Gateway conversation has taken place.
 Without this reference number you cannot apply to the Statutory Scheme.